mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 * Step 2: Create the FPC Chaincode deployment artifact

 	One or more of the participants compiles an agreed-upon chaincode using the FPC compiler configuration.
-This links in the Chaincode Library, including its shim in the compiled package and creating a chaincode identifier called the MRENCLAVE.
+This links in the FPC Shim, including its shim in the compiled package and creating a chaincode identifier called the MRENCLAVE.
 Details of this process will vary in future versions supporting other TEEs.
 Participants must be careful to use the same compiler configuration and version numbers of all included software.
 As long as they do, the MRENCLAVE will be the same for each compiled Chaincode Package.

 * Step 3: Install and Approve an FPC Chaincode